centreon/centreon-documentation/en/service-mapping/ba-management.md

 ### Calculation methods

-Business activities status rely on the way the calculation is done when applied to child resources.
-The calculation method is configured for each business activity.
+Business activities status rely on the calculation done on indicators (child resources).
+The calculation method is configured at business activity level.

-Therer are four calculation method that you can use:
+There are four calculation methods that you can use:

 - Best status: When you only need to be warned that ALL indicators are critical at the same times
 - Wors status: When you immediately want to know that at least 1 indicator is not-ok